jolibrain/fluidnet_cxx/README.md

 #3.
 Datatset:
 ---------------
-We use the same dataset as the original FluidNet (generated with MantaFlow) for training our ConvNet
+We use the same **2D dataset** as the original FluidNet [Section 1: Generating the data - Generating training data](https://github.com/google/FluidNet#1-generating-the-data) (generated with MantaFlow) for training our ConvNet.

 #4.
 Training:
 ---------------